HenrikSamuelsson/reading-modern-cpp-programming-with-tdd/README.md

-# Reading Modern C++ Programing with Test-Driven Development
+# Reading Modern C++ Programming with Test-Driven Development

-Repostitory with content related to reading the boook Modern C++ Programming with Test-Driven Development - Code Better Sleep Beter, written by Jeff Langr.
+Repository with content related to reading the book Modern C++ Programming with Test-Driven Development - Code Better Sleep Better, written by Jeff Langr.